vacp2p/rfc/content/docs/rfcs/23/README.md

 1) It relates to the Waku problem domain
 2) version is 2
 3) name indicates what is being exchanged, which in this case is WakuMessages over a single topic and
-4) that the data in PubSub field is protobuf (unlike Eth2 where it is `ssz_snappy`) as determined by WakuMessage.
+4) that the [data field](/spec/11/#protobuf-definition) in PubSub is serialized/encoded as protobuf as determined by WakuMessage.

 ### Pubsub topic format